Rockin' (The Guess Who album)

-Rockin' is the ninth studio album by the Canadian rock band The Guess Who.
+Rockin' is the ninth album by the Canadian rock band the Guess Who.
 It was originally released by RCA Records in 1972.
-It is the last album by the group to feature rhythm guitarist Greg Leskiw.
+It is the last album by the group to feature both rhythm guitarist Greg Leskiw and bassist Jim Kale (though the latter would later form an unofficial version of the Guess Who).

 Two charting singles were released from the album.
 "Heartbroken Bopper" spent seven weeks on the Billboard Hot 100 peaking at number 47 and "Guns, Guns, Guns" spent six weeks on the Billboard Hot 100 peaking at number 70.